The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-The maximum number of seconds that a JWT may be issued for use.
+The maximum number of seconds a JWT can be issued for use.
 Effectively, the difference between the expiration date of the JWT and the issued at date must not exceed this value.
 Setting this property to a non-positive value relaxes the requirement for the token to have a valid 'iat' (issued at) claim.

 smallrye.jwt.require.named-principal